Family Involvement: The Role of Family in Eating Disorders

 Offering Emotional Support

-But perhaps the most important role family members can play at this time is offering continuing love and support for someone.
-It can be extremely difficult for someone to change deeply ingrained behaviors, no matter how destructive they are.
+Perhaps the most important role family members can play at this time is offering continuing love and support for someone.
+It can be challenging for someone to change deeply ingrained behaviors, no matter how destructive they are.
 And someone may have trouble even seeing or admitting their behavior is a problem.

 Watching this unfold as a concerned outsider can be frustrating and devastating.
-But continuing to show the person love can go a long way toward eventually getting them help.
+However, continuing to show the person love can go a long way toward eventually getting them help.

 During Treatment: How Can Families Help?